 We often heard stories from old people that life before was very hard.
 Money was scarce and that kids were encouraged to help their families financially.
 Advocates for children's rights were unheard then, so is child labor.
 It was the time before Pearl Harbor.

 My dad 's family was dirt poor.
 He was orphaned at an early age and grew up without a father.Though he was a product of a third marriage and had three siblings, he also had half brothers and sisters which really did not matter even then.
-Grandma tried all sorts of jobs, so she can feed her kids.
+Grandma tried all sorts of jobs so she could feed her kids.
 Dad once told me that they would have cooked rice and salt for their meals.
-He and his youngest brother Pinong, whom he was really fond of, would add water and salt on the cooked rice, so it would have some taste.
+He and his youngest brother Pinong, whom he was really fond of would add water and salt on the cooked rice so it would have some taste.
 These were days when they were lucky.
 Some days were not.
-And my grandama could not help but shed a tear, while they were gathered together at the dinner table.
-That was enough for my aunt Afric and my dad, who was the second eldest in his brood, to leave Lubao, and try his luck at Fort Stotsenburg.
+And my grandama could not help but shed a tear while they were gathered together at the dinner table.
+That was enough for my aunt Afric and my dad, who was the second eldest in his brood to leave Lubao and try his luck at Fort Stotsenburg.
 And true enough he did.

 Because of the uncertainties the war had created, the American had grown to care for my dad.
 During those dark days, his boss did not only become a friend but acted more of a father, protective of his son and his welfare.
-He too, wished that both of them will survive.
-After a long time, when the war was nearing its end, and it was safe enough to come outside, my dad had to say the inevitable.
-He told his boss that its time for him to head back home.
-The American, was hesitant to let him leave.
+He too wished that both of them will survive.
+After a long time, when the war was nearing its end and it was safe enough to come outside, my dad had to say the inevitable.
+He told his boss that it was time for him to head back home.
+The American was hesitant to let him leave.
 He told my dad that he may not find his family anymore, that they may have not survived.
 He even offered him to start a life in the US, adopt him as his son, so he can have a better life.
-He was so touched, not only by my dad's sense of professionlism but his love for his family as well.
+He was so touched not only by my dad's sense of professionlism but his love for his family as well.

 But my dad declined.